 Electives for the Graduate Certificate in Gerontology – 6 credit hours

-Students may choose from approved electives.
+Students may choose two courses from approved electives.

 - GERO 628 – Aging, Women, and Cultural Issues (3) (Spring, online)